NRT23/XGBoost-tuning/README.md

 # XGBoost tuning using Random Search
-This repository contains an example XGBoost hypeparameter tuning using Random Search
+This repository contains an example of XGBoost hypeparameter tuning using Random Search